 based on Reviews

 Where do the daily intake recommendations come from?
-When does it make sense to consume more than the 100% NRV amount?
+When does it make sense to consume more than 100% of the NRV (Nutrient Reference Value)?
 What are the maximum permissible amounts?
 When should I take which dietary supplement?
-What do they mean?
-I.E. for vitamins and how can this be converted into mg or mcg?
+What do these terms mean?
+I.E...with vitamins, and how can this be converted into mg or mcg?

 Publisher and validity of reference values

-There are numerous committees that issue dosage recommendations for each micronutrient.
-The fact that the recommendations vary by a factor of 4 to 100 (!) depending on the committee clearly shows that there is apparently no single, fixed guideline.
+Numerous bodies issue dosage recommendations for each micronutrient.
+The fact that these recommendations vary by a factor of 4 to 100 (!) depending on the body clearly demonstrates that there is no single, fixed guideline value.

-The following are the relevant bodies for the DACH region and internationally that deal with the setting of reference values:
+The following are the bodies relevant to the DACH region and internationally that deal with setting reference values:

 German Nutrition Society (DGE)